ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 client-server types of application.

 The "QP collision" problem arose from the fact that the EFA device uses the Device ID (GID) + QP number (QPN) as the unique identifier of a peer.
-Recall that the raw address of the EFA endpoint consistsd of 3 parts:
+Recall that the raw address of the EFA endpoint consists of 3 parts:
 GID + QPN + Connection ID (CONNID).
 The EFA device only recognizes GID and QPN.
 The connection ID was generated by the endpoint itself during its initialization.